jalcayaga/jalcayaga/README.md

 - 👋 Hi, I’m @jalcayaga
-- 👀 I’m interested in foot and sports
+- 👀 I’m interested in food and sports
-- 🌱 I’m currently learning js, css and html.
+- 🌱 I’m currently learning js, css and html
-- 💞️ I’m looking to collaborate on project web automatition
+- 💞️ I’m looking to collaborate on project web automation arduino and raspberry
 - 📫 How to reach me javier.alcayaga@subred.cl

 <!---